lmdavalos/mutualism/README.md

 6. plotting_models.R runs and plots leave one out posterior predictive checks and model coefficients.

-7. OPTIONAL picking_models.R if you run multiple constants on step 5, use this script to compare loo.
+7. OPTIONAL picking_models.R if you ran multiple constants on step 5, use this script to compare leave one out (loo) statistics.